cryptedsociety/Reverse-Shell/README.md

 This tool make a reverse shell using discord servers, the way it works is that theres 2 scripts, one is the client, one is the server, the server is the victim and whenever the client sends a message, this message gets send using your bot token, then the server reads the message and runs it as a command, really one of the easiest way to make a reverse shell

 # Requirements

+Discord package (CD into the folder and do pip install discord)

 A working Working browser
 A discord account
 A discord server